 The Canary islands are a group of islands Southwest of the Iberian Peninsula, west of the coast of Morocco.
 The islands enjoy a stable, warm weather all year round and boast diverse natural areas and excellent beaches which have contributed to the development of tourism.
-Its history is surrounded by mysteries, theories and fantastic myths and stories.
+The history of the Canary islands is surrounded by mysteries, theories and fantastic myths and stories.

 The Canary islands are volcanic islands, the result of volcanic activity and could be described in simple terms as the peaks of a huge volcanic mountain range.
 Estimations indicate that the oldest islands are Fuerteventura, Lanzarote and Chinijo (which includes La Graciosa and other smaller islands) emerged between 30 to 40 million years ago.
 La Gomera, Tenerife and Gran Canaria would have emerged between 10 to 15 million years ago, whereas La Palma and El Hierro would date back to “only” one to five million years ago.
 A short visit to the Timanfaya national park would give the visitor a very good idea on the origins of the islands.
 Temperatures underground this area reach 400 C and looking at the landscape one could argue being in the moon is more likely than being on earth.